-2. Microbreweries shall be licensed by the State of California Department of Alcohol and Beverage Control with a Type 23 Small Beer Manufacturer license (or current equivalent).
+- 2. Microbreweries shall be licensed by the State of California Department of Alcohol and Beverage Control with a Type 23 Small Beer Manufacturer license (or current equivalent). - 3.
+Brew Pubs shall be licensed by the State of California Department of Alcohol and Beverage Control with a Type 75 Small Beer Manufacturer license (or current equivalent).

-- 3. Brew Pubs shall be licensed by the State of California Department of Alcohol and Beverage Control with a Type 75 Small Beer Manufacturer license (or current equivalent). - 4.
-All production raw material (e.g., grains, hops, fruit, and other produce) may be brought from off site.
+- 4. All production raw material (e.g., grains, hops, fruit, and other produce) may be brought from off site. - A barrel of beer is equivalent to 31 liquid gallons.